-The design of the FGR duct must include the following considerations:

-- a.
-Normally the duct would connect to the stack as shown in Figure C-13, with a 45 degree cut facing the flue gas flow and with the center of the cut centered in the stack.
-The duct could be made to the smoke box, but must still be located with the same 45° cut facing the flue gas flow stream and with the center of the cut in the center of the stream.
-Do not locate in an area that does not have a high volume of flue gas flow, or there may not be enough FGR available. - b.
-The duct should be routed in a manner that has the minimum number of elbows and provides for normal expansion and contraction of the piping.
+The design of the FGR duct must include the following considerations, a.
+Normally the duct would connect to the stack as shown in Figure C-15, with a 45 degree cut facing the flue gas flow and with the center of the cut centered in the stack.
+The duct could be made to the smoke box, but must still be located with the same 45 degree cut facing the flue gas flow stream and with the center of the cut in the center of the stream.
+Do not locate in an area that does not have a high volume of flue gas flow, or there may not be enough FGR available.

+b.
+The duct should be routed in a manner that has the minimum number of elbows and provides for the normal expansion and contraction of the piping.
 Long duct runs can change length by over 1" and can put an extreme load on the connecting points that could cause component failures.
-The design must include offsets that will allow for the required movement of the piping without undue force on the burner or stack. - c.
-Duct expansion and contraction can be managed by using two relatively long duct runs that are 90° apposed to each other, similar to that shown in Figure C-13.
+The design must include offsets that will allow for the required movement of the piping without undue force on the burner or stack.

+c.
+Duct expansion and contraction can be managed by using two relatively long duct runs that are 90 degrees apposed to each other, similar to that shown in Figure C-14.
 A small movement in the angle between these two legs will provide the space needed to absorb the expansion and contraction.
-The ends of the FGR duct must be securely attached to allow this to work properly, and prevent high loads from being applied to the burner or stack. - d.
+The ends of the FGR duct must be securely attached to allow this to work properly, and prevent high loads from being applied to the burner or stack.

+d.
 A condensation drip leg must be provided upstream of the FGR control valve and the FGR shutoff valve (if used).
-There must be sufficient condensate drip legs and catch space (volume of drip legs) to prevent the condensation from flowing through the control valves

-- and into the fan.
-In cases of heavy condensation, a condensate drip leg may be required on the bottom of the housing, to remove condensate. - e.
-Determine the duct size, as indicated.
+There must be sufficient condensate drip legs and catch space (volume of drip legs) to prevent the condensation from flowing through the control valves and into the fan.
+In cases of heavy condensation, a condensate drip leg may be required on the bottom of the housing, to remove condensate.

+e.
+Determine the duct size, as indicated above.
 Remember that changing the fitting type and number of elbows can have a large impact on the pressure drop.
 If the pressure drop is too high, the unit will not make the required NOx or input due to the increased pressure drop.
-The burner capacity is reduced about 6% for each 1" of pressure drop. - f.
+The burner capacity is reduced about 6% for each 1" of pressure drop. f.
 Determine the location of the FGR shutoff valve (linkage systems only).
 It can be mounted in either the vertical or horizontal run, but it must be near the top of a vertical run to reduce the potential for condensation collection.
 If the valve is mounted in a horizontal run, the valve shaft must be horizontal (so condensation does not collect in the bearing) and the actuator motor must be on top of the valve (with insulation between the line and drive motor).
-Also, there must be a condensation drip leg in the horizontal run, before the shutoff valve, to remove condensation. - g.
-Determine if pipe reducers are needed for the connection to the FGR control valve and the FGR shutoff valve. - h.
-The duct must be properly supported, to handle its own weight and to control the thermal expansion and contraction.
+Also, there must be a condensation drip leg in the horizontal run before the shutoff valve to remove any condensation.

+g.
+Determine if pipe reducers are needed for the connection to the FGR control valve and the FGR shutoff valve.

+h.
+The duct must be properly supported, handling both the weight of the duct and to control the thermal expansion and contraction.
 The supports may need to be anchored to provide this stability in the FGR duct.